maciejodziemczyk/Rainfall-modelling-nonparametric-regression/README.md

  ## Note
  We used R to nonparametric regression due to lack of such package for Python<br>
- We had a different opinion from Rahmatullah et. al. about this task our conclusions was different too
+ We had a different opinion from Rahmatullah et. al. about this task our conclusions was different too<br>